jupyter-book/jupyter-book/docs/use/launchbuttons.md

 # Interaction links for your content

-Because Jupyter Books are built with Jupyter Notebooks, you can connect your online book with a Jupyter kernel running in the cloud.
+Because Jupyter Books are built with Jupyter Notebooks, you can allow users to launch live Jupyter sessions in the cloud directly from your book.
 This lets readers quickly interact with your content in a traditional coding interface using either JupyterHub or BinderHub.
 This page describes a few ways to accomplish this.